fatimakssayrawi9/-Emotion-Classification-and-Recommendation-System-for-Mental-Health-Support-/src/README.md

 ## How to Use
 1. Open the notebook in Google Colab.
+2. Create an API key and replace it in its placeholder (if you don't have one, I can share with u my secret key to run the code)
-2. Run all cells in the notebook.
+3. Run all cells in the notebook.
-3. When prompted, enter a text input describing your feelings (e.g., "I feel so anxious about work").
+4. When prompted, enter a text input describing your feelings (e.g., "I feel so anxious about work").
-4. The system will:
+5. The system will:
    - Predict your emotion.
    - Recommend mental health resources tailored to your emotion.